 A doctor will place two electrodes on your scalp.
 A controlled electrical current will be passed between the electrodes.
 This current causes a brain seizure (a temporary change in the brain’s electrical activity).
 It will last between 30 and 60 seconds.

 During the procedure, your heart rhythm and blood pressure will be monitored.
 In outpatient procedures, you’ll typically go home the same day.

 Most people receive benefits from ECT in as few as eight to 12 sessions over three to six weeks.
 Some patients require a once-a-month maintenance treatment.

 ECT works for many people when drugs or psychotherapy are ineffective.
 There are typically fewer side effects than with medications.

 ECT works quickly to relieve psychiatric symptoms.
 Depression or mania may resolve after only one or two treatments.
 In contrast, many medications require weeks to take effect.
 Therefore, ECT can be especially beneficial for those who are suicidal, psychotic, or catatonic.

 ECT may be safely used on both pregnant women and those with heart conditions.

 Side effects associated with ECT are rare and generally mild.
 They can include

 ECT can be fatal, but deaths are extremely rare.
-Only an estimated one in 10,000 people die from ECT.
-(Reti) This is much lower than the 15 percent suicide rate in people with severe depression.
+According to Johns Hopkins Medicine, only an estimated one in 10,000 people die from ECT.
+This is much lower than the 15 percent suicide rate in people with severe depression.
 (All About Depression.com)